siemens/ix/packages/documentation/docs/conversational-design/language.md

 Chatbots should use questions to engage the user and move interactions forward:

-How can I assist you today?
+- How can I assist you today?
-Is there anything else I can assist you with?
+- Is there anything else I can assist you with?
-Would you like me to …?
+- Would you like me to …?
-Shall I continue?
+- Shall I continue?

 For more question examples within specific communicative functions, see the designing conversations section.

 ### Contractions
 We recommend using contractions (connecting words such as it is – it’s) as these sound less formal and more conversational.
-Unlike in our UI writing rules, we recommend using negative contractions such as “can’t” instead of “cannot” as these sound more personable and natural within chatbots.
+Unlike in our UX Writing style guide, we recommend using negative contractions such as “can’t” instead of “cannot” as these sound more personable and natural within chatbots.

 **User:** Show me my tasks for today
 **Chatbot:** I cannot process your request at the moment.